 Here are the distances that the Hartford Marathon Foundation (HMF) uses for their youth events.

-The HMF organizes dozens of races each year that include youth running events.
+Many HMF races have included FitKids fun runs as part of their races for many years.
 They have a lot of experience in this area.

 Most Fun Runs award a ribbon and sometimes provide a drink and a snack.
-They usually do not provide a medal or shirt as they are free events.
+They usually do not provide a medal or shirt as these are free events.

 Some races allow you to register your child ahead of time for the Fun Run, but some only have “day of” registration.